remult/remult/README.md

 Remult uses **TypeScript entities** as a single source of truth for: ✅ CRUD + Realtime API, ✅ frontend type-safe API client, and
 ✅ backend ORM.

-- :zap: Zero-boilerplate CRUD + Realtime API with paging, sorting, and filtering
+- :zap: **Zero-boilerplate CRUD + Realtime API** with paging, sorting, and filtering
-- :ok_hand: Fullstack type-safety for API queries, mutations and RPC, without code generation
+- :ok_hand: **Fullstack type-safety** for API queries, mutations and RPC, without code generation
-- :sparkles: Input validation, defined once, runs both on the backend and on the frontend for best UX
+- :sparkles: Input validation, **defined once**, runs both on the backend and on the frontend for best UX
-- :lock: Fine-grained code-based API authorization
+- :lock: Fine-grained **code-based API authorization**
 - :relieved: Incrementally adoptable
-- :rocket: Production ready

 **Remult supports all major databases**, including: PostgreSQL, MySQL, SQLite, MongoDB, MSSQL and Oracle.

 **Remult is frontend and backend framework agnostic** and comes with adapters for Express, Fastify, Next.js, Nuxt, SvelteKit, Nest, Koa, Hapi and Hono.

-Remult promotes a consistent, **type-safe query syntax for both frontend and Backend code**:
+Remult promotes a **consistent query syntax for both frontend and Backend code**:

 ```ts
 // Frontend - GET: /api/products?_limit=10&unitPrice.gt=5,_sort=name